Open-Systems-Pharmacology/Pitavastatin-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 ### 2.3.1 Absorption

 The parameter value for  `Specific intestinal permeability`  was optimized based on clinical oral data, see results of optimization in [Section 2.3.4](#234-automated-parameter-identification).
-The solubility was obtianed from DrugBank (see [Section 2.2.1](#221-in-vitro-and-physicochemical-data))
+The solubility was obtained from DrugBank (see [Section 2.2.1](#221-in-vitro-and-physicochemical-data))

 The dissolution of tablets was implemented via empirical Lint80 dissolution, according to Cho 2023 ([Cho 2024](#5-references)).